 - Record the rent amount — This should be recorded in written words and numbers, along with the date rent is due and the person to who it’s payable.
 Any specific instructions for paying rent go in this section.

-- Sign the lease — The sublessor, subtenant, and original landlord all must sign the lease.
+- Sign the lease — The sublessor, subtenant, and original landlord must sign the lease.
 The signatures of the landlord and tenant must be witnessed by a notary and notarized.

 Missouri Sublease Laws